AutoMind: Adaptive Knowledgeable Agent for Automated Data Science

 \subsection{Self-Adpative Coding Strategy}

 To cope with the spectrum of data science workloads from straightforward machine learning models to multi-stage, state-of-the-art architectures, we introduce within {\ours} a self-adaptive coding mechanism, reconciling solution complexity with the coding capabilities of LLMs, as illustrated in Figure \ref{fig:framework}.

-During the code implementation stage of an action, we employ LLM-as-a-judge based on professional rubrics for scoring the overall complexity of both the task and the solution plan on a five-point scale.
+During the code implementation stage of an action, {\ours} follows a list of professional rubrics to score the overall complexity of the solution plan on a five-point scale.
 When this score falls below a preset threshold—indicating that the agent regards the plan as straightforward—the agent implements the entire code for the plan in one pass to maximize efficiency.
-Conversely, for plans exceeding the threshold, the agent adopts a stepwise strategy by decomposing the plan into sequential substeps and incorporating execution feedback at each substep.
-Specifically, for each substep, the agent performs an Abstract Syntax Tree (AST) check and then executes the corresponding code in a terminal session.
+However, if the score exceeds this threshold, the agent switches to a stepwise strategy by decomposing the plan into sequential substeps and incorporating execution feedback at each substep.
+Specifically, for each substep, the agent performs an Abstract Syntax Tree (AST) check and then executes the code in a terminal session.
 If the tests pass, the agent advances to the next substep; otherwise, the agent regenerates the substep’s implementation using the error messages as feedback.
 This loop repeats until either the tests succeed for all substeps, after which the agent integrates the substeps’ code into a complete implementation; or a predefined retry limit is reached for any substep, forcing the agent to abandon the current plan.